Your Rights to Birth Control in Washington State

 How Do I Find Out If My Insurance Covers Birth Control?

 If the insurance plan is through your job, you may be able to get information from your plan administrator.
 Otherwise, review the online or printed formulary (list of medicines and services covered by your health insurance plan) or call your health insurance company.
-The National Women’s Law Center has created a phone script to help you.
+Here is a phone script to help you.

 Note that your plan may have “in-network” and “out-of-network” pharmacies.
 You may have to go to an in-network pharmacy in order to have your birth control covered.